Overview

 Unfortunately his settings for solar filters are obsolete.
 "ND4" is a type of solar filter referred to as "Photographic".
 It passes so much light that the only source I knew of stopped selling them for safety reasons.
 When I looked at the three filters I owned I found that all three had different sweet spots and none matched his "ND5"

 Thus this program defines several solar filter exposures (which turn out to be one f/stop different).
+Note that I duplicated the Thousand Oaks filter since some users felt my original exposure was too fast.
 Based on my measurements.
 Your declare your filter type in the Camera Prefs dialog

 • SF_ND5 Matches none of the filters I own, but is the definition from Espenak

-• SF_B Matches a filter made with Baader Film such as those distributed by Kendrick.
+• Baader/Kendrick Matches a filter made with Baader Film such as those distributed by Kendrick.

-• SF_O Matches a glass filter made by Orion.
-This might be a tad underexposed, the sample below uses the SF_B setting.
+• Orion Matches a glass filter made by Orion.
+This might be a tad underexposed, the sample below uses the Orion setting.
+Feel free to use the Baader/Kendrick setting if you feel that is the case

 Neutral Density filters such as those sold by Lee Filters are not compiliant with safety standards.
 They are not supported by this product.